-2226.3.
+2226.43.
 Revocation or Suspension of Approval

-- (a) After providing an opportunity for hearing pursuant to Subsection 2226.2.2 (Investigations; Due Process Hearing) above, the Board may revoke, suspend, or impose conditions on the status of an approved school, including its ability to receive public funds for: - 1. failure to demonstrate that the school has the resources required to meet its stated objectives; - 2. failure to comply with a statutory requirement or the Board's rules for approved schools, including failure to submit an annual compliance assurance;
+- (a) After providing an opportunity for hearing pursuant to Subsection 2226.2.2 (Investigations; Due Process Hearing) or 2226.2.3 (Investigations Concerning Violations of Nondiscrimination Requirements; Due Process Hearing) above, the Board may revoke, suspend, or impose conditions on the status of an approved school, including its ability to receive public funds for: - 1. failure to demonstrate that the school has the resources required to meet its stated objectives; - 2. failure to comply with a statutory requirement or the Board's rules for approved schools, including failure to submit an annual compliance assurance; - 3. failure to report any of the financial events listed in 2223.3.2(b) (Financial Capacity, Solvency, and Stability); or